SM U-1 (Germany): Design

-The rudder was placed forward of the propellor.
+The rudder was placed forward of the propeller.
 In order to minimize heeling during submerged manoeuvres, there was also a rudder mounted at deck level.
 These rudders were manually operated.
 Both the left and right forward hydroplanes were mounted on a common rudder spindle running through the pressure hull in a collar.
 Constructional diving depth (Note: Constructional diving depth had a safety factor of 2.5, which meant that crushing depth was 2.5 times construction diving depth.) was 30 m (98 ft 5 in).

-U-1 was armed with one 45 cm torpedo tube fitted in the bow and carried 3 C/03 torpedoes.
+U-1 was armed with one 45 cm torpedo tube fitted in the bow and carried three C/03 torpedoes.
 The total cost amounted to 1,905,000 Mark (equivalent to €11,620,000 in 2016).